Hell in a Cell: History

 The Hell in a Cell match was first introduced at Badd Blood on Sunday October 5, 1997, at the Kiel Center, now known as Enterprise Center, in St. Louis, Missouri.
 The background to the inaugural match was built on The Undertaker's loss to Bret Hart two months prior at SummerSlam in a WWF Championship match which Shawn Michaels was assigned to referee.
 Michaels had deliberately interjected himself in the match and cost The Undertaker a win which resulted in a match between the two at In Your House: Ground Zero.
 That match was ruled a no-contest due to the two bypassing and attacking the officials.
 As a climactic end to the feud, their following bout was originally scheduled to be held as a steel cage match.
 However, a larger roofed structure was constructed instead of a normal cage enclosing only the ring, enclosing not only the ring but also the surrounding ringside area.
 The wider space between the ring apron and the cell walls allowed for entering and exiting the ring and for cameras to be situated at ringside.
 At Badd Blood, Michaels defeated The Undertaker (with interference from The Undertaker's debuting half-brother Kane), becoming the number-one contender to the WWF Championship at the 1997 Survivor Series.
-The original concept for the Hell in a Cell structure was created by Jim Cornette.
+The original concept for the Hell in a Cell structure is rumored to have been created by Jim Cornette.
 He described his concept as a combination of a cage surrounding the majority of the ringside area (the design, he stated, was popular in Memphis wrestling promotions) and the cage used in both the National Wrestling Alliance and World Championship Wrestling for their WarGames matches (which had a top on the cage).
+However, The Undertaker and Shawn Michaels have also taken credit for the original concept.
 On an October 2015 video podcast, Vince Russo said Cornette probably did come up with the concept, but the name Hell in a Cell came from him.
 WWE credits the match as being based on the Last Battle of Atlanta.